alexanderdou/alexanderdou.github.io/_posts/2020-08-03-Investment-SayLess.md

 *Post-publication note: [here's an example of a company sprouting up around applying GPT-3 to business applications](https://magicemail.io/?ref=producthunt).
 It's likely a coincidence that the use case is exactly the same as Say Less*

+*Post-Post-publication note: [here's another](https://www.producthunt.com/posts/kriya-ai-2): this one will generate intro emails for you, source, and send.
+[The top comment?](https://www.producthunt.com/posts/magic-email#comment-1130609): a request for automatic GPT-3 generated reply messages.
+This truly is the most boring dystopia we have created*

 ## Introduction